Confused About Brand Strategy and Brand Identity? Here's What You Actually Need

 Brand strategy answers the big questions:

 - What makes you different?
-In a crowded marketplace, your brand strategy articulates your unique value proposition.
+In a crowded marketplace, your brand strategy defines your unique value proposition.
 What do you offer that no one else does?
 Why should customers choose you over the endless alternatives?

 Recommended reading: Brand Strategy That Connects Your Business and Your Brand